KjellConnelly/react-native-musicplayercontroller/README.md

 If your Xcode project has more than one Target, you will need to navigate to ```Libraries > RNReactNativeMusicplayercontroller.xcodeproj > Products > libRNReactNativeMusicplayercontroller.a``` and drag this into each Target's ```Build Phases > Link Binary with Libraries```.
 There should already be a few .a files in there, so it's pretty obvious. react-native link only links to the first Target.

+For iOS apps, make sure you add NSAppleMusicUsageDescription to your info.plist.
+Check out the Common Debugging Issues near the bottom for a description of how this works.

 ## Usage
 ```javascript
 import MusicPlayerController from 'react-native-musicplayercontroller'